Advanced model reveals Cowboys vs. Jets picks, score prediction

-Cowboys vs. Jets: Where to watch NFL Week 5, betting odds, promos, score prediction for Prescott vs. Fields
+Cowboys vs. Jets: Where to watch NFL Week 5, betting odds, promos, score prediction for Fields vs. Prescott

 How to bet Dallas Cowboys vs. New York Jets in NFL Week 5